Aaron Rodgers of the Jets reacts after a penalty was called...

 Aaron Rodgers of the Jets reacts after a penalty was called during a game against the Denver Broncos at MetLife Stadium on Sunday.
 Credit: Jim McIsaac

-“We’re always going to push the envelope with cadence,” Saleh said.
+“We’re always going to push the envelope with cadence,” he said.
 “With regards to operation, getting in and out of the huddle, getting to the line of scrimmage, the communication that we had, those are things we’ll continue to look at and clean up.

-“From a cadence standpoint that’s part of what makes us who we are and we’re going to continue to always push the envelope on that.”
+“From a cadence standpoint, that’s part of what makes us who we are, and we’re going to continue to always push the envelope on that.”

 “That’s one way to do it,” Rodgers said.
 “The other way is to hold them accountable.
 We haven’t had an issue.
 We’ve had one false start.
-Morgan [Moses] had one false start I believe, until this.
+Morgan [Moses] had one false start, I believe, until this.

 “It’s been a weapon.
 We use it every day in practice.
 We rarely have a false start, and to have five today, it seems like an outlier.
 I don’t know if we need to make mass changes based on kind of an outlier game.”

-The Jets had a number of concerns coming out of this game that has Saleh and offensive coordinator Nathaniel Hackett under fire again.
+The Jets had a number of concerns coming out of this game that have Saleh and offensive coordinator Nathaniel Hackett under fire again.
 It’s not unwarranted.
 The Jets looked ill-prepared, sloppy and not focused after having nine days to rest and prepare for this game.

 “It’d make you sick if he was a 20-year-old quarterback,” Saleh said.
 “You want your quarterback feeling comfy back there.
 He definitely wasn’t comfortable.”